spacecrafts/spacecrafts/docs/Math.md

 The costs should not be the same for all races as mineral based grows ships.
 They do not have same trouble to work the super strong ones.
+Plating strength is computed similar to hull points:
+Number of cells times plating material HP.
+Same with extra weight through plating and the costs follow the costs sequence.
+This keeps materials from becoming overly complex and it is more or less logical that a frame and the plating for it are somewhat equal.

 # Minimal Ship